Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 LVT Flooring Sale UK: Why the Pallet Rate Beats Every Sale Window

-There is a better answer to “where can I find cheap LVT flooring on sale in the UK” than waiting for the next sale window.
+There is a better answer to where to find cheap LVT flooring on sale in the UK than waiting for the next sale window.
 Pallet pricing is the standing trade rate the wholesale tier of the UK market actually pays for the same product and Grosvenor Flooring has opened that route to anyone with a project the right size for a full pallet.
 The discount is real, it is open every day of the year and you do not need a trade account to access it.

 Pallet Pricing: The Standing Trade Rate Without the Trade Account